WeichenZhou/SFC/README.md

 -case: The number of cases for SFC (>=1).

 Output: SCF_output.txt contains values of SFC statistic for each probe.
+If all cases and controls have the same expression value, value of SFC should be 'nan'.